Reflections (Minnesota band): History

+On February 16th, 2024, Reflections released "Deva" for their continuation of their "Silhouette" EP, "Shadow".
+On August 30th, 2024, Reflections released their second song from their upcoming EP, "Shadow", called "Anhedonia".

 Musical style and influences

 Reflections has been described as progressive metal, metalcore, and djent.
 They use seven-string guitars tuned to Drop F tuning (F–C–F–A♯–D♯–G–C).

 Their influences include bands such as Pantera, August Burns Red, Gojira, the Tony Danza Tapdance Extravaganza, After the Burial, Born of Osiris, Architects, Structures, and Veil of Maya.